-Chronic inflammation of blood vessels could help explain high childhood mortality in malaria regionsSeptember 18th, 2013 in Diseases, Conditions, Syndromes /
+Chronic inflammation of blood vessels could help explain high childhood mortality in malaria regionsSeptember 18, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Recurrent episodes of malaria cause chronic inflammation in blood vessels that might predispose to future infections and may increase susceptibility to cardiovascular disease, a Wellcome Trust study in Malawian children finds.